Back to SIS Fellowship Awards

 Can you describe how the fellowship helped your career?

-What would you tell medical students who are interested in surgery?
+What would you tell medical students who are interested in basic science research?

 What suggestions would you give to residents who would like to pursue research projects?